josepfontana/nmap2csv/README.md

 # nmap2csv
 Perl script to convert nmap xml output to a csv spreadsheet

-CPAN preqeuisites:
+CPAN preqeuisites: Nmap::Parser and NetAddr::IP
-  use Nmap::Parser;
-  use NetAddr::IP;
-  use Getopt::Std;